-On February 14, Daniel Guthrie, former president of United Steelworkers Local 10-583, was indicted in U.S. District Court for the Western District of Pennsylvania on one count of embezzling $8,189 in funds from the Bradford, Pa.-based union.
-The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡
+On May 12, Janet Pilcher, former secretary-treasurer of National Association of Letter Carriers Branch 536, pleaded guilty in U.S. District Court for the Northern District of Georgia to embezzling $65,033 in funds from the Rome, Ga.-based union.
+She had been indicted in February.
+The charge and plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡

 Hawaii’s United Public Workers has entered a new era.
 And it isn’t the kind its leaders were counting on.
 On May 1, Lee Saunders, president of the union’s parent organization, the American Federation of State, County and Municipal Employees, placed the local under trusteeship.
 The previous day, AFSCME trial officers had removed UPW Hawaii State Director Dayton Nakanelua and Fiscal & Membership Services Administrator Jeanne Endo from their posts.
 Back in mid-February, an AFSCME audit had concluded that officials of the 13,000-member UPW had been spending large sums for unauthorized purposes.
 “It is my responsibility to ensure that our union is run with transparency and integrity at every level – and to take action when an emergency exists,” said Saunders.